dmvvilela/svelte-scrollactive/README.md

 ## About

-This is a port from [vue-scrollactive](https://github.com/eddiemf/vue-scrollactive) for Svelte.
+This is a port from [vue-scrollactive](https://github.com/eddiemf/vue-scrollactive) to Svelte.

 You can check the demo on [REPL](https://svelte.dev/repl/d9616fce34c444d4bcac551cb5bdc0ee?version=3.55.1) and follow the common configuration for the module (check the example code on github repo).